hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But they will advertise to teach the same.
 >
-> They say, 'twill show they have professional skill,
+> They say, it will show they have professional skill,
 >
 > And make a leading feature in their bill;
 >